SaimShaikh/Cloud_Computing/AWS/AWS _Lambda _Function/AWS Lambda Function.md

 > 🎒 “A Layer is a backpack that your Lambda function can wear — full of tools (libraries, configs, binaries) it needs.”
 ---

+* ⚙️ What is a Trigger in AWS Lambda?

+- A trigger is something that automatically starts (invokes) your Lambda function.

+ -Basically —

+> 🧠 “A trigger is an event source that tells Lambda, ‘Yo, wake up and run this code!’”

+> You don’t manually call the function — The trigger calls it for you whenever a certain event happens in AWS or outside of it.

+---

 ### 💰 AWS Lambda Pricing Explained (with Examples)

 * AWS Lambda pricing depends on a few simple factors — understand these and you won’t get surprised by the bill.